 You come here for the two Rs, say locals.
 The first is recreation like hiking, biking, rafting and in the winter, skiing.
 The other R is relaxation.
 You recharge.
 You rejuvenate before you go home.

 Big Sky is situated perfectly between Yellowstone National Park and Bozeman, Mont., the latter being a major hub for Yellowstone travelers to fly in and out of.
 In fact, the first place after entering the Gallatin Canyon on US 191 from Bozeman where you’ll find cell phone service and public restrooms is the Big Sky Visitor Center.
 Just 45 minutes from Bozeman and under an hour’s scenic drive from the park, Big Sky offers a range of restaurants, outdoor activities and unparalleled lodging accommodations, the higher end of which you cannot always find closer to Yellowstone.

-Having said that, Candace emphasizes that the town of Big Sky is no Aspen.
+But the town of Big Sky is no Aspen or Vail.
 You won’t find a Ritz-Carlton Hotel or high-end designer shops like Gucci in this low-key town.
-But you will find trendy hot spots like Blue Buddha Sushi Lounge, Copper, a whiskey bar and grill and Pinky Gs, a great spot for pizza and casual food.
-And The Wilson Hotel, a Residence Inn by Marriott, just opened within walking distance of food and shops right in the heart of town center.
+You will find trendy hot spots like Blue Buddha Sushi Lounge, Copper, a whiskey bar and grill and Pinky Gs, a great spot for pizza and casual food.
+And The Wilson Hotel, a Residence Inn by Marriott, is within walking distance of food and shops right in the heart of town center.

 Get Outside in Big Sky